kimfom01/kimfom01/README.md

-- 👋 Hi, I’m @kimfom01
+- 👋 Hi, I’m Kim Fom
-- 👀 I’m interested in SwiftUI (IOS) Mobile development, AI & Machine Learning and C# Desktop Developmemt
-- 🎓 I'm currentyly a student of Voronezh State University, Voronezh, Russia
+- 🎓 I'm currenty a student of Voronezh State University, Voronezh, Russia
-- 🌱 I’m currently learning Computer Vision and Machine learning using Python
 - 💞️ I’m looking to collaborate on your projects
 - 📫 How to reach me kimfom01@gmail.com